WormBase/xvi_iss_2022/Berger D. et al., 2021/README.markdown

 This analysis is called Comparative Genomics

-### Task 8: Comparative Genomics: Find orthologues for this gene in other species.
+### Task 8: Comparative Genomics: Find orthologues for your gene of interest in other species.

 Wait!
 What orthologues and paralogues are?
 Read [here](https://sciencing.com/different-variants-gene-called-8092322.html) and/or [here](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2001-2-8-interactions1002) to find more!